Q3 2019 Trajectory healthcare consumer research

 According to a survey conducted by Contagious, 74% of people in the US felt that there was less trust today than there has been in the past.
 In this same survey, 77% of respondents in the US say they only buy products and services from brands they can trust.
 Rachel Botsman, a leading authority on the changing nature of trust and author of the book Who Can You Trust, adds that trust is the currency of interactions and if a brand wants to transcend to a place where there is meaningful human or lasting connection, they absolutely need trust.

-Here are three questions, responses and our quick takeaways from our Q3 Trajectory Consumer Lens survey.
+Here are three questions, responses and our quick takeaways from our Q3 Trajectory Healthcare Consumer Research survey.

 What are the top two ways a health system, hospital or physician group can earn your trust?